nivlab/sciops/references.md

 ## [Leiner (2019)](http://dx.doi.org/10.18148/srm/2019.v13i3.7403): Too Fast, too Straight, too Weird: Non-Reactive Indicators for Meaningless Data in Internet Surveys

 Not much in the way of new insights, but study provides AUC analysis of several common screening methods.
 Also makes some helpful suggestions for detecting low-effort response patterns (straight-lining, zig-zagging).

+## [Dennis et al. (2020)](https://doi.org/10.2308/bria-18-044): Online Worker Fraud and Evolving Threats to the Integrity of MTurk Data: A Discussion of Virtual Private Servers and the Limitations of IP-Based Screening Procedures

+Example of the idea that online labor markets are always evolving.
+Need multitude of methods and constantly evolving practices.
+Some evidence of fraudulence.